 Private Tree Removals - A permit is required for any private tree removal 10 inches or greater in diameter (measured 45 inches from the ground).
 A tree removal application may be applied for in the Building Department.
 For any tree removal questions, please call the Forestry Division at 847-318-5228.

 Trucks and recreational vehicles, including motor homes, campers, trailers, boats, etc., are subject to various parking restrictions in residential areas.
 Owners of such vehicles should contact the Department of Community Development for regulations regarding these vehicles.

 Vehicle Licenses (Stickers)

 All motor vehicles registered to Park Ridge residents require an annual City vehicle license that must be displayed on the vehicle.
 Licenses can be purchased at City Hall during normal business hours or by mail.
-Licenses expire June 15 of each year.
+Vehicle stickers expire on the third Friday of June each year.

 Class B trucks (RVs & trucks, up to 8,000 lbs)